-1. Introduction/Why I chose this project (3 min)

-2. Paper and Research (3-5 min) (\If your paper connects with your project, this would be a good place to talk about your research.
-If your paper is separate from your project, move discussion of your paper to after your Activity Section)

-3. Activity Section: what steps did you take, and in what order, with plenty of visuals to accompany (8-10 minutes)

-a.
-Challenges - during your activity section make sure to discuss what challenges you faced during this process and how you overcame them.

-4. Learning Stretch/Future Applications (3-4 min) - It is crucial that you explain to your panel members how much you learned in this process, what you know now that you did not know before you started, and what you will ultimately take away from this project.
+- 1. Introduction/Why I chose this project (2-3 min) - 2.
+Pathway you chose and how you met those requirements in brief (1-2 min) REQUIRED - 3.
+Paper and Research (3-5 min) (If your paper connects with your project, this would be a good place to talk about your research.
+If your paper is separate from your project, move discussion of your paper to after your Activity Section) - 4.
+Activity Section: what steps did you take, and in what order, with plenty of visuals to accompany (6-8 minutes) - a.
+Challenges during your activity section make sure to discuss what challenges you faced during this process and how you overcame them. - 5.
+Learning Stretch/Future Applications (2-4 min) It is crucial that you explain to your panel members how much you learned in this process, what you know now that you did not know before you started, and what you will ultimately take away from this project. - 6.
+Questions

-5. Questions